theflakes/ELSA/elsa_query/README.md

 **Usage:**
         elsa_query.py --query "127.0.0.1 dstport:80 groupby:dstip" --print -l 1000

         -a, --apikey    : Elsa API key
                           If not specified then read it from the elsa_query.ini file If this option is used then specify options -i and -u or accept the their defaults.
         -e, --end       : End date in the form of '2016-04-30 16:47:53' Default is now
         -i, --ip        : Elsa server IP
                           Default is '127.0.0.1'
         -l, --limit     : The number of records to return Do not use the limit directive in the search string Default is 100
         -p, --print     : Print search results to stdout -q, --query     : Elsa query string
-        -s, --start   : Start date in the form of '2016-04-30 16:47:53' Default is yesterday at midnight
+        -s, --start     : Start date in the form of '2016-04-30 16:47:53' Default is 24 hours ago
         -u, --user      : Elsa user
                           Default is 'elsa'
         -v, --verbose   : Print verbose results
         -w, --http      : Analyze BRO_HTTP logs
-                        No need to include class:BRO_HTTP as it will be added by this script
+                          No need to include class:BRO_HTTP as it will be added by this script -z, --suppress  : Suppress informational output

         When running this on Windows you will need to escape quotes in the Elsa search string with a quote.
             \_> For example: "127.0.0.1 BRO_HTTP.uri=""/test/testing/"""